giocalitri/calichat/README.md

 if you want a produnction like server.

-### The URL
+### Use the chat
+Add an entry to your `/etc/hosts` to resolve `calichat.local` (or your local name) to the IP where the app is running.
+Note: if you run docker-machine, the IP is NOT 127.0.0.1

-The chat should be available at http://calicat.local:5000/
+The chat should then be available at http://calichat.local:5000/

-Note: if you are using Docker, http://calicat.local:5001/ should also be available to simulate a multiple workers environment.
+Note: if you are using Docker, http://calichat.local:5001/ should also be available to simulate an environment with multiple workers using a message queue.

 ## Missing features and TODOs